vasyafomiuk/udagram-aws-cloudformation-template/README.md

-# This is a cloudformatino AWS tempalte
+# This is a AWS CloudFormation template

-**To be able to use this template, first you need to create params.json file:**
+**To be able to use this template, first you need to create a params.json file:**

 ```json
 [